roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Rick Ch.
-02 ****** byNonStopFunGuy© My wife now tried to disarm the problem she'd created for no good reason.
+My wife now tried to disarm the problem she'd created for no good reason.
 She reached across the table, her hand on his elbow, resting it there while her eyes locked onto his.
 "No, baby -- not at all -- forget it, I'm here with you, tonight -- you and me, okay, honey?"
 He relaxed and his head bobbed in an affirmative nod, so she took her hand back.
 "So how's your sex life going, honey.
 Did you have another date with your little Latina slut, Selena?"
 She was referring to the wife in a swinger couple whom Kitty and Kent had fucked a few weeks earlier (the Latina didn't want anything to do with me, so Kitty "had" to take Kent as my sexier, more handsome, more well-hung stand-in).
 Since then, the wife Selena had hooked up on her own at least once with Kent, the cheating little whore.

  Kent's eyes rolled, and he laughed to himself before letting Kitty in on the secret.
 "Oh, wow, Selena -- yeah, she's a trip all right."
 He took a sip of his coffee before telling the story.
 "So, yeah, we made another date, she came over to my place when my girlfriend was with her kids again.
 At first, she was like, just a total bitch to me, like, crabbing, bitching, whining, couldn't get happy, I was going to throw her out and all.
 Then I'm, like, making her a mixed drink, and she just fuckin' jumped me -- turned me around, literally jumped on me, clutching, holding me -- and, just like that, she was all over me for the night."
 He snickered again.
 "And then, she barely said good-bye, she left, and called me the next day to say she wants another date when she can get one."